Study Art in Paris

 Meals: The hotel provides a hearty breakfast every morning.
 Daily low-cost meal options will be available in area markets and restaurants.

-Cost: $3,970 (subject to change), but Study Abroad scholarships are available.
-A $500 deposit is required by November 15.
+Cost: $3,970 (subject to change).
+A $500 deposit is required by December 15.

 The cost includes the following: